paulh002/SoapyHifiBerry/README.md

 (SoapyHifiBerry relies on RtAudio library, which is included staticly.
 This can give problems with applications using also RtAudio but a different version, in that case remove the RtAudio.cpp from SoapyHifiBerry and use correct RtAudio.h)

+The sdr41-rxtx board uses a Si5351A-B-GM which has 8 outputs 2 outputs are used in quadrature for receive and 2 outputs for receive.
+Unfortunaly 160 M is not possible in this design because of limitations of the si5351.
+An option would be to add a divide by 2 chip.
+The board compresses the whole design to a single pcb.
+SoapyHifiBerry can be configured by setting the mode to IQSINGLEMULTI and the multiplier to 1.

 Done:
 - Support 2 times Si5351 (RX and TX)
 - Si5351 I2C interface